handshake-org/hsd/README.md

   --rpc-user hnsrpc --rpc-pass 'hunter2'
 ```

+### Airdrop & Faucet

+Testnet3 now implements a decentralized airdrop & faucet for open source
+developers.
+See [hs-airdrop][airdrop] for instructions on how to redeem coins.

 ### Auctions

 First we should look at the current status of a name we want.